Policy Optimization for Personalized Interventions in Behavioral Health: Case Study: TB Treatment Adherence

 Importantly, we use a different set of patients to estimate the $f$ function (and to run our simulations) from the set of patients we use to train our policies.
 In particular, we randomly split all patients from the RCT into two groups, which we call \textit{train} and \textit{test}.
 We use the \textit{test} set to estimate the $f$ function that forms the basis for the simulation model.
-We keep the \textit{train} set of patients separate and use it to train policies (see \cref{ss.policies}, below).
-This ensures that the policies we evaluate are not learned off of the same dataset that was used for the simulations.
+We keep the \textit{train} set of patients separate and use it to train policies (see \cref{ss.policies}).
+This ensures that the policies we evaluate are not learned off of the same dataset that was used to learn the simulator.
+The simulation itself uses the test patients, and we duplicated each patient so that we maintain a similar total number of patients as in the original study.